mcasimir/mobile-angular-ui-website/contents/pages/docs.md

 To make scrollable contents you will use [Scrollable Areas](/docs/module:mobile-angular-ui/module:components/module:scrollable).

-#### Master/Details without headhakes
+#### Moving markup

 [Capture module](/docs/module:mobile-angular-ui/module:core/module:capture/) exposes services and directives that will help you to reproduce master/details pattern.

-The capture module exposes directives to let you extract markup which can be used in other parts of a template using uiContentFor and uiYieldTo directives.
+The capture module exposes directives to let you extract markup which can be used in other parts of a template using `uiContentFor` and `uiYieldTo` directives.

 It provides a way to move or clone a block of markup to other parts of the document.